S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/evaluate-and-evolve-agreements.md

 Preparation:

--   schedule the review
+-   Schedule the review.
--   ensure all necessary information is available
+-   Ensure all necessary information is available.

 Follow-up:

--   agree on the next review date
+-   Agree on the next review date.
--   document decisions and tasks, and share with relevant people
+-   Document decisions and tasks, and share with relevant people.
--   consider effects on any related agreements
+-   Consider effects on any related agreements.